 Each club meets for 6 consecutive weeks in the fall and spring semester, and activities (planned and implemented by WISER student volunteers) expose girls to a variety of hands-on, project-based, experiential learning in different STEM disciplines.

 Our goal is to debunk gender biases in STEM subjects and careers among participants, encourage and maintain interest in STEM fields and increase awareness of STEM academic options and career opportunities.
 A maximum of 15 middle school students, selected by an application process, can join.

 In addition to the after-school experience, these middle school girls will visit CWRU several times during the academic year to take advantage of the college experience.
 Students may also take part in a NASA –sponsored classroom contest while being 'coached' by their WISER mentors.
 All costs associated with the program (supplies, materials, food, transportation and admission fees) are provided by WISER.
 Citizens Leadership Academy and Monticello Middle School provides classroom space for club activities.

-WISER hosts an Annual 'Introduce a Girl to Engineering Day' (IAGTE)' event each Spring Semester.
-IAGTE Day promotes engineering as a strong career option for girls, and is organized through the National Engineers Week Foundation.
-Our 2012 - 2013 IAGTE event will take place Thursday, February 14, 2013.
+WISER hosts an Annual 'Introduce a Girl to Science & Engineering Day' (IAGTSED) event each Spring Semester.
+IAGTSED Day promotes engineering as a strong career option for girls, and is organized through the National Engineers Week Foundation.
+Our 2013 - 2014 event will take place Thursday, February 13, 2014.

 ABOUT INTRODUCE A GIRL